NavigationContentFooter

 • bigdata

-Apache Kafka is a versatile distributed messaging system, developed initially by LinkedIn in to handle their growing need for message processing.
-It is a publish/subscribe messaging system that has an interface typical of messaging systems but a storage layer more like a log-aggregation system and can be used for various activities, from monitoring (collection of metrics, or the creation of dashboards), messaging (used for message queues in content feeds), activity tracking (from passive information like page views or clicks to more complex data like user generated content) or a building block for distributed applications (distributed databases, distributed log systems).
+Apache Kafka is a versatile distributed messaging system, developed initially by LinkedIn to handle their growing need for message processing.
+It is a publish/subscribe messaging system that has an interface typical of messaging systems but a storage layer more like a log-aggregation system and can be used for various activities, from monitoring (collection of metrics, or the creation of dashboards), messaging (used for message queues in content feeds), activity tracking (from passive information like page views or clicks to more complex data like user-generated content) or a building block for distributed applications (distributed databases, distributed log systems).

 Before you start